file-format/Products/content/en/spreadsheet/net/bookfx/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Create Excel Like HTML DOM - C#</h2>
-<p>BookFx allows C# .NET developers to create new excel worksheets.
+<p>BookFx allows C# .NET developers to create new Excel worksheets.
 You can create a blank workbook using Make.Book().ToBytes() method.
 Its an effective method for creating workbooks without any complexity.
 You can even insert text while creating the workbook by using Make.Value("Hi, World!").ToSheet().ToBook().ToBytes() method.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}